markbien/Java-HashMap-Practice-Word-Counter-and-Word-Grouper/README.md

 ## Concepts Practiced

-- Using `HashMp` for key-value storage
+- Using `HashMap` for key-value storage
 - Storing `List` objects as values in a map
 - OOP design
 - Encapsulation and separation of concerns